maksimKorzh/msmd-linux/README.md

 # About
 Monkey See, Monkey Do LINUX is a didactic linux distribution serving educational purposes.
-It offers a customly configured Linux Kernel, statically linked BusyBox, DHCP networking support and BIOS/UEFI boot.
+It offers a customly configured Linux Kernel, Glibc, BusyBox, DHCP networking support and BIOS/UEFI boot.

 # Project structure
     -> msmd-linux